awesome-selfhosted/awesome-selfhosted-data/CONTRIBUTING.md

 ### Curation

 - Software with no development activity for 6-12 months may be removed from the list
+- Non-working software may be removed from the list
-- Unmaintained software without an active community and/or with persistent security issues may be removed from the list
+- Unmaintained software without an active community may be removed from the list
+- Software with persistent, serious security issues will be removed from the list
 - Problems should be reported automatically: [![](https://github.com/awesome-selfhosted/awesome-selfhosted-data/actions/workflows/check-dead-links.yml/badge.svg)](https://github.com/awesome-selfhosted/awesome-selfhosted-data/issues/1) [![](https://github.com/awesome-selfhosted/awesome-selfhosted-data/actions/workflows/check-unmaintained-projects.yml/badge.svg)](https://github.com/awesome-selfhosted/awesome-selfhosted-data/issues/1)

 ### Add software to the list